Question: How can I easily open bank accounts?

 Ready to open a bank account but not sure how?
 The process is easy, and we've broken it down into several separate steps.
-Use this document as a checklist if you like; you'll always know what you need to do next, and you'll find helpful ideas as you complete each step.
+Use this document as a checklist; you'll always know what you need to do next, and you'll find tips to help you complete each step.

 You may have already done this.
 If not, shop around.
 What type of account do you want?
 A savings account?
 A free checking account?
 Should you use a credit union?
 See who has the features you want and and who offers competitive rates.
 Remember that you might do business with this institution for years, and it's likely that you'll use several of their services over that time.

-Open Your Bank Account Step 2: Go to the Bank or Website
+Step 2: Visit the Bank Branch or Website

-The easiest way to get this done is to find the institution’s website.
-Search for the bank on Google, or visit a website listed on the bank's marketing materials.
+The easiest way to open an account is generally to visit the institution’s website.
+Search for the bank on Google, or visit the website listed on the bank's marketing materials (be careful when you type in the web address -- imposter sites with similar names may exist).
 The advantage of opening accounts online is that you can do it at any time, from anywhere.
-However, if you're only comfortable opening a bank account in person you can simply show up at the branch during business hours.
+However, if you're only comfortable opening accounts in person you can simply show up at the branch during business hours.
 Be sure to bring identification and any initial deposit that's required.

 Any financial institution will have a variety of account types and services that you can mix and match.
 They’ll all have fancy names that you may need to learn, but they're basically the same products you'll find elsewhere: checking accounts, savings accounts, and loans.
 Pick the option that has a mix that is right for you.
 For example, if you'll keep a low balance in the account, be sure to use an account that keeps fees at a minimum (avoid the accounts that require a large balance in order to qualify for fee waivers).

 When working online, you may have to drill down to the product that is right for you.
-You might click “Open an Account”, and then click “Checking”, and finally “Free Checking”.
+You might click “Open an Account”, and then click “Checking”, and hunt among the various choices for “Free Checking”.
 If you open your accounts in person, you can just chat with a banker who will help you find the best account for your needs.

-In order to open an account, you must provide some information to the bank.
-They do not open bank accounts without certain details about you.
-This is to protect them and to comply with a variety of regulations.
+In order to open a bank account, you'll need to provide sensitive information to the bank.
+In order to protect themselves and comply with a regulations such as the Patriot Act, they simply can't open an account without verifying your identity.
 You’ll need to provide simple details like your name and birthday, as well as identification numbers (in the U.S. this is most likely your Social Security Number).
-You should also be prepared to provide a valid government ID (such as a Driver’s License).
+You should also be prepared to provide a valid government ID (such as a Driver’s License or passport).

 If you’re doing this online, you’ll just type the information into a textbox.
 If you open your accounts in person you'll hand your ID’s over to the banker, who will probably make photocopies.